Colored pencil mistakes. If you’ve been drawing for any length of time, you’ve made them.

 Mistake #4: Giving Up on Drawings Because They’re Taking Too Long

-Even if a drawing skipped the “ugly phase”, it sometimes took so long to finish a—especially a large drawing—that I just got tired of it.
-New drawings started to look real attractive and a lot more exciting.
-It’s oh-so-easy to giving up on a large or time-consuming drawing because I just get tired of it.
+Even if a drawing skipped the “ugly phase”, it sometimes took so long to finish, I just got tired of it.
+Especially large pieces.
+New drawings start looking real attractive and a lot more exciting.
+At that point, it’s oh-so-easy to give up on a large or time-consuming drawing.

 If you tend to work all over a drawing at the same time, cover everything except one element of the drawing with paper.
 Work on that element to near completion, then move to another element.

 Another method that works well for me is to have more than one piece in progress at the same time.
-If I get tired of one, I move to the other.
+If I get tired of one, I work on the other.
 You can alternate by the day or by the week, or simply move to the second drawing whenever you get tired of the first one.